Danko-Lab/tutorials/MetaGenePlots.md

 BioMG 7810 practical day 2: Meta gene plots.
 ============================================

 Visulizing raw or processed data can be a very informative way to undersatnd the biology of a process.
-The first step today is going to be downloading and visualizing
+Yesterday/ homework was to look at the raw data.
+Today, we are going to start by generating a "meta-plot", or a summary of data near a specific type of genetic feature.

 Scaled meta gene function
 -------------------------